Farnham’s First Five Pages – writing competition2024-09-19T10:38:44+01:00

 No. All submissions are final, and changes cannot be made.
 You can enter again with an updated version of your work.
 To withdraw your original entry, please email megan.cross@farnham.gov.uk

-To keep the competition fair to all writers, any material over the 5,000-word count will not be taken into consideration.
+To keep the competition fair to all writers, any material over 5 pages will not be taken into consideration.

 What do you expect to be included in the synopsis?2023-12-06T09:58:23+00:00